Mental Health Benefits of Exercise

 • The amygdala, which generates fear in response to stress

-• The hippocampus, which plays an important part in memory formation as well as mood and motivation
+• The hippocampus, which plays an important role in memory formation as well as mood and motivation

 How Much Exercise is Needed to Benefit Mental Health?

-Moderate intensity exercise may be a brisk walk for one person, while another person with a longer history of exercise may need to hike on a manageable incline to notice the same benefits.
+Moderate intensity exercise may be a brisk walk for one person, while another person with a longer history of exercise may need to jog on an incline to notice the same benefits.

 Research also suggests that 30 minutes of exercise doesn’t even need to be continuous.
-In other words, three 10-minute walks a day are believed to be just as effective for improving mental health as one longer walk.
+In other words, three 10-minute walks a day are believed to be just as effective for improving mental health as a single longer walk.

-Finding the right activity or rotating between different types of exercise can keep things fresh and help us maintain a steady habit of physical activity.
+Finding the right activities and rotating between different types of exercise keeps things fresh and maintains a steady habit of physical activity.

 Examples of exercise to benefit mental health include: